 JRNL310 - Writing for the Mass Media

 310-3 Writing for the Mass Media.
 [IAI Course: MC 919] Emphasis on mass media writing styles; basic principles of editing; the techniques of information gathering and reporting; story organization; the use of library and on-line sources; and other basic news gathering skills.
-Prerequisite: ACTE English subscore of 22 or higher or grade of C or higher in ENGL 300 or JRNL 201.
+Prerequisite: Completion of ENGL 102 with grade of C or better.
 Lab fee: $42.

 JRNL311 - Reporting & News Writing